This page should answer the majority of your questions about our trip.

 All destinations on this tour operate on the European standard 220-240 volts and use Type C or F plugs with two small, round pins.

 We recommend packing a universal adapter, as well as a voltage converter if you plan on bringing a curling iron.
-Most of the hotels will have a hair dryer.
+The ship and most of the hotels will have a hair dryer.

-Wi-Fi is available in most hotels, though some charges may apply.
+Wi-Fi is included in the cost of the cruise fare.
+It is also available in most hotels, though some charges may apply.
 Ask the front desk at the hotel for more information.

 Please contact your mobile service provider for information on roaming charges and other questions.